gmoyanollc/java-json-schema-generator/soi-track/src/main/resources/tool-bin/README.md

-% XML-to-JSON-Schema-Converter README version 0.4
+% XML-to-JSON-Schema README v0.5
 % George Moyano
-% May 2017
+% June 2017

 # Introduction
-XML-to-JSON-Schema-Converter produces JSON Schema from XML-Schema.
+XML-to-JSON-Schema generates JSON Schema from XML Schema.

-The conversion pipeline contains the following tasks:
+The process is de-composed as follows:

-  1. Convert
+  1. Convert XML Schema
-  2. Extract
+  2. Extract XML Schema Content
-  3. Generate
+  3. Generate JSON Schema Components
-  4. De-Reference
+  4. De-Reference JSON Schema Components
-  5. Validate

-Each task is automated and discretely implemented for increased maintainability, modularity, and portability.
+Each automated task is discretely implemented for increased maintainability, modularity, and portability.
 A project folder for each task contains a README.md file with more details, to include, configuration and usage.

-The remainder of this document provides an overview description of each task in the conversion pipeline.
+The remainder of this document provides an overview description of each task in the pipeline for generating JSON Schema from XML Schema.

-## Convert
+## Convert XML Schema
 This task takes each data component described in XML Schema and re-describes it in JavaScript modules and JSON schema.

     ```